 Why does it matter?
 Because the definitions of “digital good” determine what taxes you have to pay.
 If you’re unaware of which countries consider your product a digital product, you risk breaking the law.

 Oh yeah, that’s right: definitions.
 Plural.

-The definition of “digital good” is elastic.
+The definition of “digital product” is elastic.
 Any place you go in the world, and within the 50 states of the US, will have its own version of the definition, making small additions or omissions in what’s considered a digital good.
-For example, some jurisdictions consider online newspaper subscriptions to be digital goods, and other places don’t.
+For example, some jurisdictions consider online newspaper subscriptions to be electronic goods, and other places don’t.

 But the basic fact remains the same: whatever you are paying for, you receive it via the internet.
 It arrives in an email, or you download it from a website, or you access it by logging into an online portal.
 This product originates from and lives in the digital space.